 6. Men's Nike Air Zoom Vomero 12, MSRP $140 Neutral Running Shoe

 Another premium model?
 So much for that stoic image, guys.
 At some point almost every runner tries the Nike Pegasus, a shoe whose first model appeared in 1983.
-The Vomero is the upscale version, more luxurious and more comfortable than the Pegasus,.
-The extra cushioning that makes Vomero a good shoe for long distances while keeping a responsive feel also makes it a great option if you’re looking for the best running shoes for lower back pain.
+The Vomero is the upscale version, more luxurious and more comfortable than the Pegasus.
+The extra cushioning that makes Nike Vomero 12 a good shoe for long distances while keeping a responsive feel also makes it a great option if you’re looking for the best running shoes for lower back pain.

 5. Men's Saucony Guide 10, MSRP $120 Stability Running Shoes

 If you’re looking for the best running shoe for back problems but also need a support shoe for pronation control, the Guide 10 is the only model on the men’s list.
 Fortunately, it’s another great all-rounder from Saucony, with effective cushioning but a firm feel and a responsive ride, all for a reasonable price.

 4. Men's Brooks Glycerin 15, MSRP $150 Neutral Running Shoe

 All those stereotypes about women and shoe shopping are completely backwards.
 Women looking for the best running shoes for a bad lower back seem to favor mid-range, no-nonsense models (average MSRP: $125) that keep them on their feet and running.
 Men?
 To judge by your top choices, you’re looking for premium cushioning, plush padding, and a luxurious feel (average MSRP: $140).
 That describes the Brooks Glycerin 15, which combines top-line arch support in a neutral trainer, a ride that’s fast enough for up-tempo running, and cushioning that neutralizes impact forces, making it one of the best running shoes for back pain.
 And they’re ultra-comfortable, too.